 How to sew a turn under elastic waistband

-When you cut the fabric for the garment you will have to leave enough fabric at the the top edge which is twice the width of the elastic + 1/4 inch ease + 1/2 inch seam allowance.
+When you cut the fabric for the garment you will have to add extra fabric at the top edge which is twice the width of the elastic + 1/8-1/4 inch ease + 1/2 inch seam allowance.

-Join the skirt seams to make the tube, or if it is a pants, finish every seam.
+Join the skirt seams to make the tube, or if it is a pair of pants, finish every seam.

 Press the upper fabric edge of the garment 1/2 inch to the inside with an iron.

 Mark the folding line accurately for the casing – ie the upper edge of the garment.
-Which is 1/4 inch + width of the elastic.
+That is 1/4 inch + width of the elastic.

-Insert the elastic with a pin ensuring that the elastic is not twisted anywhere
+Insert the elastic with a pin or an elastic inserter (plastic bodkin) ensuring that the elastic is not twisted anywhere.

 Join the ends of the elastic by stitching them together overlapping the edges.
-Make an X on the overlapped edge o make the stitching strong.
+Make an X on the overlapped edge to make the stitching strong.

-This is used for clothes made with a knit fabric as you need a fabric with some stretch to make this method effective
+Ideally, you need a fabric with some stretch to make this method effective.

 Cut the fabric strip for the waistband from the crosswise grain of the fabric

 Measure the waist edge of the skirt and add 1 inch seam allowance.
-Width of this strip should be 4 inch for inserting a 1″ elastic.
+The width of this strip should be 4 inch for inserting a 1″ elastic.
 Join the ends of the fabric strip to form a tube (with a 1/2 inch seam allowance)